PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-18-removing-james-f-crow.md

 In 2012 I [posted an obituary here](https://pandasthumb.org/archives/2012/01/james-f-crow-19.html) of James F. (Jim) Crow, Professor in the Department of Genetics at the University of Wisconsin, Madison, who had been a mentor of mine and of many other population geneticists.
-Subsequently UW/Madison established the [JF Crow Instutute for the Study of Evolution](https://genetics.wisc.edu/the-j-f-crow-institute-for-the-study-of-evolution/).
+Subsequently UW/Madison established the [JF Crow Institute for the Study of Evolution](https://genetics.wisc.edu/the-j-f-crow-institute-for-the-study-of-evolution/).
 Subsequently it has been pointed out that he had a connection to eugenics, and there is now serious consideration of removing his name from the eponymous Institute.
 The debate is within the UW/M community, and outside opinions have not been solicited, and are possibly not welcome.
 I am told that the matter will most likely be decided on January 24th.